bjoern-hempel/js-regression-framework/README.md

 # A Javascript regression framework

-This is a javascript regression framework.
+This is a javascript regression analysis framework.

 ## 0. Introduction

-Coming soon..
+Regression analysis is a statistical analysis technique that aims to model relationships between a dependent variable and one or more independent variables.

 ## 1. Usage